monicahq/monica/readme.md

 ### Email testing

-Emails are an important of MonicaHQ.
+Emails are an important of Monica.
 Emails are still the most significant means of communication and people like receiving them when they are relevant.
 That being said, you will need to test emails to make sure they contain what they should contain.